Circuit Component Reuse Across Tasks in Transformer Language Models: Conclusion and Further Discussion

 \subsection{Predicting Model Behaviors}

 The behavior of LMs is infamously hard to predict.
-If we know what the core algorithmic steps that LMs employ are, and know about how they tend to decompose complex functions into those steps, we can better anticipate their behavior, and predict what problems they will and won't solve well, as well as what mistakes they will make.
 Current auditing work only catches `bad' behavior after a model has already been deployed.
-A core promise of interpretability research is the ability to understand LMs at a high enough level that we can predict how changes will make them behave.
-Our work shows an interesting case where a large part of two seemingly different tasks are solved with the same process, and supports manual interventions based on a higher level understanding of model behavior built on lower level analyses.
+If we know what the core algorithmic steps that LMs employ are and how they tend to decompose complex functions into those steps, we can better anticipate their behavior and predict what problems they will and won't solve well.
+A core promise of interpretability research is the ability to understand LMs at a high enough level that we can predict how changes will make them behave on new data.
+Our work shows an interesting case where we achieve a higher level understanding of a larger model behavior built on lower level analyses of a small model, though Appendix \ref{sec:bigger_models} suggests that showing this might not be trivial.

 Connecting similarities in low-level analyses like circuits can lead us to understanding more abstract processes that underlie model behaviors, like those described in \citet{holtzman2023generativemodels}.
-For example, knowledge about general interactions between inhibition and mover heads could dispel some of the mystery around model predictions in any task that require copying a context token from multiple possible options.
-An important future direction in this work could focus on quantifying some measure of circuit similarity, which remains difficult without a better understanding of what we determine as sufficiently explaining some behavior.
+For example, knowledge general inhibition-mover interactions could help explain selection among multiple alternatives in a context.